peteroupc/peteroupc.github.io/random.md

 3. The RNG MAY reseed itself from time to time, using a newly generated seed as described earlier.
 If the RNG reseeds if it would generate more than a threshold number of values without reseeding, that threshold SHOULD be 2<sup>L</sup> or less, where _L_ is the PRNG's state length.

+<a id=Designs_for_PRNGs></a>
+### Designs for PRNGs

+There are several possible ways to implement a PRNG:

+1. As an object that uses an internal state and the following methods:
+    - An initializer method that takes a seed and converts it to an internal state.
+This method is called while generating the PRNG object.
+    - A method that takes no parameters.
+It uses only the internal state to output one or more "random" numbers and update the internal state.
+This method is available after the initializer is called.
+2. As a function that takes a seed and outputs one or more "random" numbers.
+An example is a [**hash function**](#Hash_Functions).
+3. As a function that takes an internal state and outputs one or more "random" numbers.
+This can be used if the application has its own logic for converting a seed to an internal state appropriate for the PRNG.
+4. As a function that takes an internal state and outputs a new internal state and one or more "random" numbers.
+This is how PRNGs can be implemented as so-called "pure functions" in functional programming languages (as in the package `AC-Random` for the Haskell language).

+Of the designs just given, the first is _stateful_ and the last three are _stateless functions_.

 <a id=Implementing_New_RNG_APIs></a>
 ### Implementing New RNG APIs